Anhinga, Creature of the Black Lagoon

 There.
 I got that out of my system.

 My incorporation of what are obviously human-made structural elements in this piece surely comes from that Orville Wright gene I got from my great-grandmother, Lily Wright.
 And every human, at some point, envies a bird’s ability to fly.

 The egg in this piece is obviously quite large, as some might note, and the bird is accordingly very protective of it.
 I’ve heard that birds sometimes kick one, or several eggs out of their nest.
 I suppose those eggs are either deemed inferior, or that birds are occasionally clumsy.
 Or maybe something about a particular egg just pisses the bird off.
 I don’t know.
-But I think that if I was a bird, and I laid all of my eggs in just one egg, I would absolutely protect it.
+But I think that if I was a bird, and I laid all of my eggs in just one egg, an egg I could very nearly fit into, I would absolutely protect it.